Blaxland - Warrimoo - Lapstone

 Blaxland - Warrimoo - Lapstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Blaxland-Warrimoo-Lapstone's population is around 19,274 as of Aug 2025.
-This reflects an increase of 281 people since the 2021 Census, which reported a population of 18,993 people.
-The change was inferred from the estimated resident population of 19,241 from the ABS as of June 2024 and an additional 30 validated new addresses since the Census date.
-This level of population equates to a density ratio of 649 persons per square kilometer.
-Blaxland-Warrimoo-Lapstone's growth rate of 1.5% since the 2021 census exceeded the SA3 area's growth rate of 1.2%.
-Population growth was primarily driven by overseas migration, contributing approximately 52.7% of overall population gains during recent periods.
+AreaSearch's analysis indicates Blaxland-Warrimoo-Lapstone's population is approximately 19,274 as of November 2025.
+This shows an increase of 281 people (1.5%) since the 2021 Census, which reported a population of 18,993.
+The change is inferred from ABS's estimated resident population of 19,241 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 649 persons per square kilometer.
+Blaxland-Warrimoo-Lapstone's growth exceeded that of its SA3 area (1.2%), making it a regional growth leader.
+Overseas migration contributed approximately 52.7% to recent population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Blaxland-Warrimoo-Lapstone is expected to grow by 116 persons to 2041 based on the latest population numbers, reflecting an increase of approximately 0.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to grow by 116 persons by 2041, reflecting an increase of 0.4% over the 17-year period.

 Frequently Asked Questions - Population